philzook58/philzook58.github.io/_posts/2023-10-19-python-itp.md

 Thanks to Zach Tatlock for inspiration on the name!

 I would love for knuckledragger to target relatively mundane engineering mathematics and computer science.
-I think the high falutin mathematical community is better served by higher powered systems.
+I think the high falutin' mathematical community is better served by higher powered systems.
 Type theory and set theory are too high a bar for most.
 I want things that a former physicist could appreciated, and I think I have the context for that.

-Metaprogramming in most systems is a janky mess, because building a metaprgramming system is a huge engineering undertaking.
+Metaprogramming in most systems is a janky mess, because building a metaprogramming system is a huge engineering undertaking.
 HOL Light seems like it has it right by directly just working in OCaml.
 That may be part of it's secret sauce (beside just being Harrison) to getting so much distance.
 Using a well supported existing language s the right call.
 Maybe Lean can pull off using itself as it's metaprogramming system.
 That'd be great.
 There's a lot of momentum there and Leo de Moura is a monster.

 I fear using Z3 will fail complex quantifier reasoning.
 But I then may cash out to eprover/vampire which have good quantifier reasoning.
 Z3 is super useful, the python bindings are fantastic.

-A Tactic system can be orchestrated around the raw capablities above without sacrificaing the soundness of the kernel.
+A Tactic system can be orchestrated around the raw capabilities above without sacrificing the soundness of the kernel.
 Isar style, backwards goal, and calc tactics all seem fun.
 At what point of complexity of tactics is the kernel kind of irrelevant?

- I'm a weirdo that really likes funky programming languages and paradigms (functional, logic, depedently typed, etc).
+ I'm a weirdo that really likes funky programming languages and paradigms (functional, logic, dependently typed, etc).
 I have a lot of difficulty bringing my non PL friends on board anything that isn't python.
 It is a lost cause in my opinion.
 Do not expect the world at large to start using functional programming languages.
 Maybe we don't even actually want that.
 [Mathematical Logic through Python](https://www.logicthrupython.org/)

 ACL2 is a good place to look for inspiration.
 I don't want the fanciest most expressive logic in the world.
 Python and lisp do have a certain kinship (see for example)